 It can take a massive toll on them and their well-being.
 So it’s not surprising to learn that cats affected by toxin exposure take some time to get back into a routine.

 #9 Traumatic Experiences at the Vet

-Most humans hate going to the doctors.
+Most humans hate going to the doctor.
 So it only makes sense that cats aren’t any different with their trips to the vet’s office.